godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 Making the FPS movement logic
 -----------------------------

-Once you have ``Player.tscn`` open, let's take a quick look at how it is set up
+Once you have ``Player.tscn`` open, let's take a quick look at how it is set up:

 .. image:: img/PlayerSceneTree.png